Physician assistant is often ranked highly among most appealing or attractive professions.

 The number of hours you work as a physician assistant each week varies a lot.
 The biggest variable is what specialty you go into.

-So it’s always best to do your due diligence, and check out the workplace.
+It’s always best to do your due diligence, and check out the workplace.
 Talk to some of the providers, and pick their brains.
 Get the low-down on how much work they actually do (including any work they do from home, such as additional documentation).

 If you were wondering how many hours a physician assistant works per week, hopefully this has been helpful. 🙂